Network Security and Preserving Network Integrity

 - Host integrity layer

-A network integrity systems layer fits between your perimeter and application defense systems, making use of automated policy handlers that analyze traffic to intelligently regulate legitimate traffic, limit surges of problematic traffic and block traffic anomalies.
+A network integrity systems layer fits between your perimeter and application defence systems, making use of automated policy handlers that analyse traffic to intelligently regulate legitimate traffic, limit surges of problematic traffic and block traffic anomalies.
 With the rise of instant messenger and peer-to-peer file sharing use, this layer is vital to providing bandwidth and availability to mission-critical applications.

-These three layers provide substantial improvements over perimeter defense alone.
+These three layers provide substantial improvements over perimeter defence alone.
 More can be done at host level though, as security does not end once data arrives at its destination.
-The final step to providing network integrity occurs through use of antivirus software, spyware tools, intrusion-prevention tools and localized firewalls that reside on the end hosts themselves.
+The final step to providing network integrity occurs through use of antivirus software, spyware tools, intrusion-prevention tools and localised firewalls that reside on the end hosts themselves.

 The method by which these four broad layers are arranged vary from network to network.
-Designing, deploying and managing a layered network defense can be overwhelming for small- to mid-sized business to handle on their own.
-Leave it to IT Direct to help you design, deploy, and manage a networking solution that’s right for your.
-IT Direct is the leading authority in Connecticut for computer networking and consulting solutions of any scale.
+Designing, deploying and managing a layered network defence can be overwhelming for small to mid-sized businesses to handle on their own.
+Leave it to Fantel to help you design, deploy, and manage a networking solution that’s right for you.
 Call or Email us today to get started.